twigikit/algo-trading-homework/README.md

 # Machine Learning Trading Bot

 The exericse seeks to improve the existing algorithmic trading systems by enhancing the trading signals with machine learning algorithms that can adapt to new data.
-The improved algorithm will enhance the speed and our ability to automatically trade assets in a highly dynamic environment and give us a competitve advantage early on.
+The improved algorithm will enhance the speed and the ability to automatically trade assets in a highly dynamic environment.

-This report has been structured as follows:
+The report has been structured as follows:
-* **The Baseline** includes the existing trading algorithm as well as the trading signal used.
+* **The Baseline** includes the existing trading algorithm and the signal used.
 * **Tune the Baseline** discusses two enhancements considered: adjusting the size of the training dataset (and hence testing dataset), and adjusting the Simple Moving Averages (SMAs) input features.
 * **New Machine Learning Classifier** outlines an alternate machine learning model using a new classifier, the random forest classifier.

- To evaluate the merits of each improvement, we compare the cumulative products of the strategy returns on an MSCI-based emerging markets ETF over the investment window starting from Jan 2015 to Jan 2021.
+ To evaluate the merits of each change, we compare the cumulative products of the strategy returns on an MSCI-based emerging markets ETF over the investment window starting from Jan 2015 to Jan 2021.

 ### The Baseline